Latest news as of 11/9/2025, 9:36:36 PM

 Check Point Research

-For the latest discoveries in cyber research for the week of 9th June, please download our Threat Intelligence Bulletin.
-TOP ATTACKS AND BREACHES American tax company, Optima Tax Relief, has disclosed a ransomware attack that resulted in the theft of 69GB of sensitive data, including corporate records and customer case files containing personal information such […] The post appeared first on .
-9th June – Threat Intelligence Report Check Point Research
+For the latest discoveries in cyber research for the week of 3rd November, please download our Threat Intelligence Bulletin.
+TOP ATTACKS AND BREACHES The Everest ransomware group has claimed responsibility for a series of attacks impacting AT&T, Dublin Airport, and Air Arabia.
+The ransomware gang exfiltrated sensitive data including 576,000 AT&T applicant records, 1.5 million […] The post appeared first on .
+3rd November – Threat Intelligence Report Check Point Research